Electron diffraction

-Electron diffraction is similar to x-ray and neutron diffraction.
-However, unlike x-ray and neutron diffraction where the simplest approximations are quite accurate, with electron diffraction this is not the case.
-Simple models give the geometry of the intensities in a diffraction pattern, but dynamical diffraction approaches are needed for accurate intensities and the positions of diffraction spots.
+Although similar to x-ray and neutron diffraction, where the simplest approximations are quite accurate, simple models for electron diffraction only provide the geometry of the intensities in a diffraction pattern.
+Dynamical diffraction approaches are needed to calculate more accurate intensities and the positions of diffraction spots.

 A primer on electron diffraction

 All matter can be thought of as matter waves, from small particles such as electrons up to macroscopic objects – although it is impossible to measure any of the "wave-like" behavior of macroscopic objects.
 Waves can move around objects and create interference patterns, and a classic example is the Young's two-slit experiment shown in Figure 2, where a wave impinges upon two slits in the first of the two images (blue waves).
 After going through the slits there are directions where the wave is stronger, ones where it is weaker – the wave has been diffracted.
 If instead of two slits there are a number of small points then similar phenomena can occur as shown in the second image where the wave (red and blue) is coming in from the bottom right corner.
 This is comparable to diffraction of an electron wave where the small dots would be atoms in a small crystal, see also note.
 Note the strong dependence on the relative orientation of the crystal and the incoming wave.

 Figure 2: Young's double slit experiment, showing the wave in blue and the two slits in yellow; the other Figure with red and blue waves is similar from a small array of white atoms.

 Close to an aperture or atoms, often called the "sample", the electron wave would be described in terms of near field or Fresnel diffraction.
 This has relevance for imaging within electron microscopes, whereas electron diffraction patterns are measured far from the sample, which is described as far-field or Fraunhofer diffraction.
 A map of the directions of the electron waves leaving the sample will show high intensity (white) for favored directions, such as the three prominent ones in the Young's two-slit experiment of Figure 2, while the other directions will be low intensity (dark).
 Often there will be an array of spots (preferred directions) as in Figure 1 and the other figures shown later.